rmazzier/HDA-Project-Key-Word-Spotting/readme.md

 ## Project Overview

 The Keyword Spotting (KWS) task consists in the detection of a certain predetermined set of keywords from a stream of user utterances.
-Deep learning methods have proved to give highly precise systems, while remaining lightweight and suitable for running in mobile devices.
+Deep learning models have proved to give highly accurate results, while remaining lightweight and suitable for running in mobile devices.
 In this project, a variety deep neural architectures for KWS are tested.
 Specifically, I focused on architectures based on the attention mechanism.
 All models are trained on the [Google Speech Commands dataset](https://www.tensorflow.org/datasets/catalog/speech_commands?hl=en), on the 12kws task and the 35kws task.

 A detailed report of all the work can be found in the project report, which is placed in `project_report/project_report.pdf` .